RosieSews/masksnow/src/pages/volunteer/index.md

 * Caller - find local organizations that need masks
 * Distributor - distribute masks
 * Donations - donate materials or money
-* State Volunteer Lead - volunteer coordinator for a state
+* State/Region Volunteer Lead - coordination/support for your local sewists, callers, distributors, and donors
-* Local Volunteer Coordination - volunteer coordinator for a smaller region of a state
 * National - behind-the-scenes help (see open positions at: [shorturl.at/kxK45](https://shorturl.at/kxK45))
 * Other - anything else you can think of that could help